 When you begin implementing a social media strategy for your business, one of the first questions you'll ask yourself is this one -- Should my business be on Twitter, Facebook, or Instagram?

 Those three social media sites offer considerable opportunities to connect and engage with a network, increase brand awareness, and drive traffic to your site.
 But they're also incredibly different in terms of purpose.

 Ultimately, Facebook's purpose is to connect people with their friends and family.
 People use Facebook to share photos, videos, and general updates on their lives.

 Twitter, on the other hand, is used to share ideas, real-time information, and trending news.
 While people may also use Twitter to connect with friends and family, they largely use it for a bigger purpose -- to connect to the wider world as a whole, and hear what's happening (in 140 characters or less).

 Of course, this still begs the question -- where does your business fit into all this?
-To explore the pros and cons of Twitter vs Facebook, we've created a comprehensive breakdown of both.
+To explore the pros and cons of Twitter, Facebook, and Instagram, we've created a comprehensive breakdown of the three platforms.